 The clinical course of acute infectious conjunctivitis is usually mild and self-limiting.
 Recovery usually occurs in 1 to 2 weeks' time if it is properly treated.
 Infection can occur at all ages, but children under 5 are most frequently affected.

 Mode of transmission

 An infected person can spread conjunctivitis as long as there is an active infection.
-Transmission occurs through direct contact with discharge from the eyes or upper respiratory tracts of infected people, or indirectly through contaminated fingers, clothings, and use of contaminated articles, such as shared eye makeup applicators, towels and topical eye medications.
+Transmission occurs through direct contact with discharge from the eyes or upper respiratory tracts of infected persons, or indirectly through contaminated fingers, clothing, and use of contaminated articles, such as shared eye makeup applicators, towels and topical eye medications.
 In addition, swimmers can contract conjunctivitis when swimming in contaminated water.
 Chlamydia trachomatis can spread via sexual contact, and also from mothers to newborns during delivery, causing conjunctivitis.

 The incubation period is usually 1 - 3 days after exposure for bacterial conjunctivitis; 1 - 12 days for viral conjunctivitis.
 In chlamydial conjunctivitis, the incubation period ranges from 3 days to several weeks.

 Infected individuals should seek medical treatment immediately and follow doctor's advice in administering medication and taking rest.
-Application of antibiotic ointments or eyedrops to the eyes is generally effective in treating bacterial conjunctivitis.
+Application of antibiotic ointments or eye drops to the eyes is generally effective in treating bacterial conjunctivitis.
 Oral antibiotics are needed to treat chlamydial ocular infections.
 There is no specific treatment for viral conjunctivitis.

 Acute conjunctivitis is a highly infectious disease, capable of spreading widely in the community.
 The most effective way to prevent acute conjunctivitis is to maintain good personal hygiene.